 Ever wonder what to do about that empty space between the top of your cabinets and the ceiling?
-Want to have a custom looking cabinets?
-Then let’s close off that space and trim it out to give you some height and a more finished looking cabinet.
+Want to have a custom-looking cabinet?
+Then let’s close off that space and trim it out to give you some height and a more finished-looking cabinet.
+This is an easy Diy kitchen cabinet project!

 2 x 1 lumber (supports)